CONP-PCNO/conp-documentation/datalad_dataset_addition_procedure.md

 Note: ```dataset_root``` can be omitted if the command is launched from the dataset root directory.
 Default is the current directory ```.```

+3 - Commit and push to the git-annex branch to publish

 ## Test a new dataset